jt14den/better-research-software/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand the principles of open and reproducible research and why they are of value in the research community
+- Describe the principles of open and reproducible research and why they are of value in the research community
-- Understand how the concept of reproducibility translates into practices for building better research software
+- Explain how the concept of reproducibility translates into practices for building better research software
 - Setup machine with software and data used to teach this course

 ::::::::::::::::::::::::::::::::::::::::::::::::